openharmony/docs/en/contribute/template/js-template.md

 >
 > 0.1 - Delete all writing instructions after you finish the writing.
 >
-> 0.2 - Upload JS API reference documents in Chinese to **docs/en/application-dev/reference/apis**.
-If these documents contain figures, upload the figures to the **figures** folder.上传后可通过提issue的方式，触发翻译。
+> 0.2 - Upload JS API reference documents to **docs/en/application-dev/reference/apis**.
+If these documents contain figures, upload the figures to the **figures** folder.
 >
 > 0.3 - Use a .d.ts file for a JS API reference document. **The file name must be in the following format: js-apis-<moduleName>.md**.
 Examples:
 >